SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 # Pink Persuasion

+I knock on the door to Carousel Boutique, waiting for Rarity to answer.

+*I don't know what she wants, hopefully it's important.*

-Rarity opens the door.
+Rarity opens the door a moment later.
 "Hello, Rainbow, thank you for coming."

 "No problem, what did you need?"

 Rarity leads me inside and over to her couch.
 We sit down before she says, "I'm going to be blunt, I think you should kiss Pinkie on her birthday."

-*What?*
+*What?
+Did she just ask me to kiss Pinkie Pie?*

 My mouth hangs open as Rarity runs damage control.